Overcome Back Pain with Physical Therapy Techniques

 Do Something About It.

-Back pain can come from anywhere; a strained or pulled muscle, irritated joints, ruptured disks, arthritis and more… but it is treatable.
+Back pain can come from anywhere; a strained or pulled muscle, spinal injuries, irritated joints, ruptured disks, arthritis and more… but it is treatable.
 As physical therapists, we work to strengthen weak and pained muscles, then reeducate those muscles so that they do not become injured again.
 A stronger back is a back less prone to future damage.
 Makes sense doesn’t it?

 At Smart Body Physical Therapy, we give our patients one-on-one care.
 We’ve found this grants our patients quicker results in less time.
 With a specialty certification in manual therapy, we are extra skilled in this hands-on practice that involves soft tissue and joint mobilization to reduce pain, increase range of motion, decrease swelling and help the body to repair muscle and soft tissue.
 In some cases, physical therapy paired with manual therapy helps to get our patients back to their daily lives faster than most other options such as pain medicine or surgery.
 Other modalities we use in our practice include dosed exercises, Tens units (Transcutaneous Electrical Nerve Stimulation), heat and ice.